Nikki Chooi

-Nikki Chooi (born January 31, 1989) is a Canadian classical violinist.
-Chooi is currently concertmaster of the Buffalo Philharmonic Orchestra.
-He previously served as concertmaster of the Metropolitan Opera Orchestra in New York.
+Nikki Chooi (born January 31, 1989) is a Chinese-Canadian-American classical violinist.
+Chooi is currently concertmaster of the Buffalo Philharmonic Orchestra and Santa Fe Opera Orchestra.
 He is a prize winner of the Queen Elisabeth Music Competition and Tchaikovsky International Violin Competition and first-prize winner of the 2013 Michael Hill International Violin Competition, Montreal Symphony Manulife Competition, and Klein International Strings Competition.

 Life and career

-Chooi was born in Victoria, British Columbia, Canada, to parents of Indonesian Chinese descent.
+Chooi was born in Victoria, British Columbia, Canada, to parents of Chinese descent.
 He began the violin at the age of four in the Suzuki method at the Victoria Conservatory of Music and at age nine, he became a protege of Canadian violinist Sydney Humphreys.

 In 2000, Chooi made his orchestral debut with the Victoria Symphony Orchestra and was subsequently invited to perform at the 2001 Victoria Symphony "Splash" held at the Victoria Inner Harbour for an audience of over 50,000 people.
 That same year, aged twelve, he performed Haydn's Violin Concerto in C Major with the Sinfonia Toronto Orchestra at the Glenn Gould Studio, which was recorded and broadcast nationally by CBC Radio.

 In 2003, he began studies with Bill van der Sloot at the Mount Royal Conservatory in Calgary, Canada.
 His summer studies included attending the Morningside Music Bridge and the Young Artist Programme at the National Arts Centre.
 While he was still in high school, Chooi won First Prize at the 2004 Canadian National Music Festival, and a few months later he won the 2004 Montreal Standard Life Competition where he debuted with the Montreal Symphony Orchestra under the baton of Jacque Lacombe.
 In 2007, he was the awarded a "Special Prize" at the International Tchaikovsky Competition held in Moscow, Russia.

 Chooi attended the Curtis Institute of Music and the Juilliard School.
 His mentors have included Ida Kavafian, Joseph Silverstein, and Donald Weilerstein.
 He has also worked closely with Pamela Frank, Shmuel Ashkenasi, Peter Wiley, and Pinchas Zukerman.